If a Computer Costs $600.00: What You Need to Know Before Buying

 5. Build Quality and Portability

 Laptops in this price range may compromise on build materials, using plastic instead of metal.
 While this keeps costs down, it can affect durability.
-Desktops, on the other hand, are generally more solid but lack portability.
+Desktops, on the other hand, are generally more reliable but lack portability.
 Consider your usage patterns—do you need to carry your computer around, or will it stay in one place?

 Real-World Examples and Use Cases